LearnersGuild/partners/Guiding-Principles/agreements.md

 For this reason, every partner takes on a secondary objective: ** to care for, and nurture our teams' culture and the relationships in it **

+## Four Tribe Agreements

-Following is a set of strategies that exists at the _individual_ level: these are heuristics (rules of thumb) we agree to follow in our daily work and interactions with each other and with our stakeholders.
+These are the agreements we keep in our daily work and interactions with each other and with our stakeholders in order to care for our Tribe Space.

-## Tribe Agreements

-In all interactions with each other and with our stakeholders we do our best to conduct ourselves with: ### Hold others accountable

 ### Act in Integrity